Sophia Schliemann: Life

 Sofia Engastromenou was born in Athens to a wealthy mercantile family.
 Her father was a "well-known Greek banker who at one time was the largest individual shareholder of the Pennsylvania Railroad".

-Her uncle, Bishop Theokletos Vimpos, was hired by Heinrich Schliemann to tutor him in Greek and later tasked with finding a "black-haired Greek woman in the Homeric spirit" to become his wife.
+Her uncle, Bishop Theokletos Vimpos, was hired by 47-year-old Heinrich Schliemann to tutor him in Greek and later tasked with finding a "black-haired Greek woman in the Homeric spirit" to become his wife.
 Presented with photos of three women, Schliemann selected the seventeen-year-old Sofia.
 They were married on 24 September 1869, and would go on to have two children: Andromache (1871–1962) and Agamemnon (1878–1954).

 Sophia was only briefly present during the 1873 excavations of Hisarlik, during which she was assaulted by a foreman.
 She departed the site after a month due to the unexpected death of her father.
 Schliemann later falsified the records to exaggerate Sophia's role in the excavations, and the story that the Treasure of Priam had been smuggled away from the site in Sophia's shawl.

 After her husband's death in 1890 Sophia continued to give lectures on his work and hosted gatherings in her Athenian residence, the Iliou Melathron.
 She edited Schliemann's autobiography and published it in 1892.

 Sophia spent the rest of her life as a member of Athenian high society and sponsor of charitable endeavors.
 In 1902, after witnessing the sufferings of Greek soldiers of the recent war with Turkey, she and a group of society ladies sponsored the construction of a sanatorium for tuberculosis patients in Goudi.
 She served on its board of directors from 1919 until her death in 1932.

 The institution has since become the Sotiria Thoracic Disease Hospital, the largest pulmonary center in Greece.

 Sophia died on 27 October 1932 at the age of 80, 13 days after suffering a heart attack.
 She was buried with state honors in the family tomb at the First Cemetery of Athens next to her husband, whom she outlived by 42 years.